qiboteam/qibo/doc/source/getting-started/backends.rst

 default value is 1 allowing all messages to appear.

 .. note::
-  The `qibojit` backend implements in-place updating of states and unitaries.
-This implies a target initial state is modified at runtime, in order to save memory.
-In the case of algorithms in which the initial state is used several times, or it is necessary to be maintain it over time (such as in quantum machine learning applications) it is advisable to save a copy of the states.
+  The `qibojit` backend implements in-place updates.
+This implies that the initial state is modified at runtime without performing any copies to save memory.
+  For algorithms that require access to the initial state after its modification, such as quantum machine learning applications, it is suggested to perform a copy of the state explicitly.

 .. _hardware-backends: